andylinpersonal/plugins_image-diff/README.md

 This plugin uses [polymer-cli](https://www.polymer-project.org/1.0/docs/tools/polymer-cli#install) to test.

 Inside your image-diff repo, run `polymer serve` to start a local web server and open `localhost:8080/test` to view your tests.
 See [here](https://www.polymer-project.org/2.0/docs/tools/polymer-cli-commands#serve) for more info.

+Or run `npm run wct-test` to run all your tests.

 ## Development